Flax Seed and the Health of our Horses.

 Dr. Sandra Blackwood DVM

 1. Improved Coat and Skin Health: One of the most noticeable benefits of feeding flaxseed to horses is the improvement in coat shine and skin health.
+This benefit can take 6-8 weeks to become noticeable.

 - Reference: "Effects of Dietary Fat and Riboflavin Supplementation on Coat Condition in Show Horses" published in the *Journal of Equine Veterinary Science.